prog4biol/pfb2019/README.md

 Interactive Interpreter
 -----------------------
 Python can be run one line at a time in an interactive interpreter.
-To lauch the interpreter type the followin into your terminal window:
+To lauch the interpreter type the following into your terminal window:

 `$ python`
 Note: '$' indicates the command line prompt